Right, here it is, folks, from the Chicago Tribune.

 So making people's homes more energy efficient is delivering energy savings.

-She's in, she is in Clinton's house all the time.
+She's in Clinton's house all the time.

-The fit, blonde, mother of three, who lives just minutes from Bill and Hillary Clinton's home in Chappaqua, is the daughter of Joel Tauber, a millionaire donor to the Democrat Party.
+The fit, blonde mother of three, who lives just minutes from Bill and Hillary Clinton's home in Chappaqua, is the daughter of Joel Tauber, a millionaire donor to the Democrat Party.

 Secret Service agents even given special instructions to abandon the usual protocol when the woman came by, meaning let her in.